BIO-3901 Master's Thesis in Marine Biotechnology - 60 ECTS

 - Have knowledge that can be applied to solve specific tasks in industry and public administration

-- Have an understanding of our ethical responsibility for sustainable resource utilization, industrial practice and innovation
+- Understand our ethical our ethical responsibility for sustainable resource utilization, industrial practice and innovation

 - Have knowledge of scientific theory and experience in applying scientific methodology